shuaiw1/grader-review-shw/LAB2.md

     }
 }
 ```
-PART3
+PART3<br>
-Learned how to store a local ssh key and learned how to test web pages locally.
+Learned how to store a local ssh key and learned how to test web pages locally.<br>
  I got to know the commands of the local terminal better.